yaseenkady/tree.pro/raw/7_endocrine/4_thyroid_gland/less/hypothyroidism.md

 # >

-Goiter that is diffuse
+Goiter that is smooth and diffuse

-(If caused by iodine deficiency or Hashimoto thyroiditis.)

 Feeling cold

 Sweating less

 Weight gain

-(From decreased water clearance.)

 Skin that is dry and cool